 Cost is the final difference between a T1 and DSL line.
 Depending on the type of package you possess, the cost of DSL service can be anywhere from $19 and $79 monthly.
 As lately as a few years ago a T1 line cost averaged around $1,000 per month.
 This happened to be past the budgets of many businesses.
 Since then the price of a T1 network now ranges from the high $300's to the low $700's monthly, making it an option that small businesses and even independent professionals are more likely to consider.
 A T1 line is more pricey than DSL, but what is the true expense for your company in case your Internet connection goes down?
 If you feel that your organization definitely demands that your employees, telephone calls, and emails are always kept active, it is mandatory that you replace DSL and get a trustworthy T1 line.

-We broker Alabama T1 Price.
-This page is a short summary of the services specifically offered by T1Market in Valley.
+We specialize in Valley T1 Internet Lines.
+This page is a short listing of the products specifically offered by T1Market in Valley.

-Going forward, our goal is to continually improve our product offerings.
-We now deliver business items normally employed by bigger companies, namely: fiber ethernet, MPLS network service, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
-Many of our service providers even provide complimentary managed Cisco routers for multi-year agreements.
-Mainly, our objective is to create a bond with you - our client - that will definitely last for years to come.
-Earning your trust is just what we do all the time.
-Conserving you money on affordable broadband services is just how we keep it.
+Going forward, our goal is to continuously improve our product offerings.
+We now offer business items normally employed by bigger corporations, specifically: MPLS network service, fiber ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
+Many of our carriers even provide cost-free managed Cisco routers for multi-year contracts.
+Primarily, our objective is to build a bond with you - our customer - that will last for years to come.
+Earning your trust is what we do all the time.
+Conserving you money on low-cost bandwidth services is exactly how we keep it.